legesher/legesher-docs/.github/issue_template/review_dialect.md

 ---
-name: "\U0001F30DReview Dialect"
+name: 🌍Review Dialect
 about: Review dialect translation for the project
 ---

-# Review DIALECT Language Translations for the Python Programming Language
+## Review DIALECT Language Translations for the Python Programming Language

 Version 1 of Legesher only includes translations for the Python programming language.
 In order to add this language to the project, complete the steps detailed in [the translation guide](https://legesher.readme.io/docs/translation-guide).